 Transportation Review Advisory Council (TRAC) - MORPC assisted members with providing project status updates, funding requests, and public involvement.
 Eleven projects from our transportation-planning area (Ten from MPO & one from CORPO) were submitted to TRAC during the 2023 application period.
 MORPC evaluated projects as part of its prioritization process.
-During the summer, MORPC held a public comment period, and a resolution with MORPC's prioritization of the projects within our planning area was adopted by Commission in September.
+A public comment period was held during the summer, and a resolution with MORPC's prioritization of the projects within our planning area was adopted in September.

-Competitive Advantage Projects (CAP) - In even-numbered years, MORPC updates the CAP listing to advance strategic infrastructure investments across the Columbus region.
-In 2023, MORPC highlighted and worked with economic development leaders to pursue funding opportunities for the CAP list of prioritized infrastructure projects for road, water, fiber, utility, and planning projects seeking capital funds.
+Competitive Advantage Projects (CAP) - In even numbered years, MORPC updates the CAP listing to advance strategic infrastructure investments across the Columbus region.
+In 2023, MORPC to highlight and worked with economic development leaders to pursue funding opportunities for the CAP list of prioritized infrastructure projects for road, water, fiber, utility and planning projects seeking capital funds.

-Gohio Commute - MORPC's regional rideshare and mobility program, Gohio Commute, provides customized transportation services, programs, and projects that promote the use of transit, walking, biking, carpooling, and vanpooling.
-In 2023, MORPC continued to maintain the development and deployment of software and a ride-matching services for its combined rideshare/mobility programs statewide.
-In 2021, under the Gohio brand umbrella, theRideAmigos was selected as the contractor..
+Gohio Commute - MORPC's regional rideshare and mobility program, Gohio Commute, provides customized transportation services, programs, and projects that promote use of transit, walking, biking, carpooling, and vanpooling.
+In 2023, MORPC continued to maintain the development and deployment of software and a ride- matching services for their combined rideshare/mobility programs statewide, under the Gohio brand umbrella with R deAnigos as the contractor that was selected in 2021.
 This activity is in collaboration with the other MPOs through the Ohio Association of Regional Councils (OARC) and ODOT.

-Ohio Public Works Commission (OPWC) District 3 Integrating Committee - Administered by MORPC, this committee has awarded more than \$28 million for infrastructure projects.
+Ohio Public Works Commission (OPWC) District 3 Integrating Committee - Administered by MORPC, the committee awarded over \$28 million for infrastructure projects.
 In addition, \$3 million from the Clean Ohio Conservation Fund was awarded to preserve or restore green space in Franklin County.

-Franklin County Transportation Improvement District - The Franklin County Transportation Improvement District (FCTID) celebrated four years of service in 2023.
-The FCTID is a government body that funds transportation projects under its bonding authority.
+Franklin County Transportation Improvement District - The Franklin County Transportation Improvement District (FCTID) delebrated four years of service in 2023.
+The FCTID is a government body intended to fund transportation projects under its own bonding authority.
 The MORPC team serves as administration for the FCTID.
 Team members hosted monthly meetings for the district.

-Rickenbacker Area Study - MORPC partnered with multiple stakeholders in the Rickenbacker International Airport area on a community-driven study to provide a strategy to help Central Ohio better position the area as a thriving global logistics hub.
-This studywas completed in 2019 and in 2023, MORPC met with key stakeholders to implement strategies and projects outlined in the study, such as the groundbreaking for COTA's Rickenbacker Mobility Center and Alum Creek Drive project development.
+Rickenbacker Area Study - MORPC partnered with multiple stakeholders in the Rickenbacker International Airport area on a community-driven study to provide a strategy to help Central Ohio better position the area as a successful international logistics hub.
+This plan was completed in 2019.
+In 2023, MORPC team members continued to meet with stakeholders to implement strategies and projects from the plan, such as the groundbreaking for COTA's Rickenbacker Mobility Center and Alum Creek Drive project development.

-Downtown C-PASS - Starting in 2018, MORPC partnered with the Central Ohio Transit Authority (COTA) and Capital Crossroads Special Improvement District (CCSID) property owners to create a program for eligible downtown Columbus workers to obtain a special transit pass (C-PASS) for unlimited use any day, any time, on any COTA bus route - at no cost to the employee.
+Downtown C-PASS - Starting in 2018 MORPC partnered with the Central Ohio Transit Authority (COTA) and Capital Crossroads Special Improvement District (CCSID) property owners to create a program for eligible downtown Columbus workers to obtain a special transit pass (C-PASS) for unlimited use any day, any time, on any COTA bus route - at no cost to the employee.
 It continues to use the Gohio system and support from MORPC team members for tracking riders.

-Central Ohio Rural Planning Organization - MORPC worked to advance transportation planning for seven adjacent or contiguous counties (Fairfield, Knox, Madison, Marion, Morrow, Pickaway, and Union) through Central Ohio Rural Planning Organization (CORPO).
-MORPC, on behalf of CORPO, annually develops, maintains, and reports to the community on the required CORPO-specific Planning Work Program (PWP).
-In 2023, CORPO completed the 2023-2050 CORPO Transportation Plan, the first update since the original plan was completed.
+Central Ohio Rural Planning Organization - MORPC worked to advance transportation planning for seven adjacent or contiguous counties (Fairfield, Knox, Madison, Marion, Morrow, Pickaway and Union) through Central Ohio Rural Planning Organization (CORPO).
+MORPC, on behalf of CORPO, annually develops, maintains and reports to the community on the required CORPO-specific Planning Work Program (PWP).
+In 2023, CORPO completed the 2023-2050 CORPO Transportation Plan, the first update since the original plan was completed in 2028.
 CORPO also selected three projects to use almost \$1 million in CORPO dedicated funding made available through the biennial ODOT transportation budget.